boldbi/boldbi-docker/README.md

     `http://host.docker.internal` <br/>

-Note:
+Note
 * If you are using the IP address for the Base URL, make sure you are using the public IP of the machine instead of internal IP or local IP address.
-Applications can communicate with each other through public IP alone.
+Applications can communicate with each other using the public IP alone.
 Host machine IP will not be accessible inside the application container.

 * Use http://host.docker.internal instead of http://localhost.
 Host machine localhost DNS will not be accessible inside the container.
-So docker desktop provides `host.docker.internal` & `gateway.docker.internal` DNS for communication between docker applications and host machine.
+So, docker desktop provides `host.docker.internal` and `gateway.docker.internal` DNS for communication between docker applications and host machine.
 Please make sure that the host.docker.internal DNS has your IPv4 address mapped in your host config file (C:\Windows\System32\drivers\etc\hosts).

-* Make sure you provide the HTTP or HTTPS scheme for APP_BASE_URL value.
+* Provide the HTTP or HTTPS scheme for APP_BASE_URL value.

 ## Advanced configuration